PlayStation State of Play January 2024: All games shown

 Legendary Tales trailer

-The VR showing continued with another first-person title in a medieval setting.
+The VR showing continued with another first-person title in a medieval setting, Legendary Tales.
 The player character fought against skeletons and other creatures with melee weapons, magic, a bow, and more.
 It’s coming out next week on Feb.
 8.

 Dragon’s Dogma II trailer

 The anticipated sequel from Capcom is finally, nearly here.
-It’s set to release on March 22.
+Dragon’s Dogma II is set to release on March 22.

 Rise of the Ronin gameplay video